sbmkvp/footfall_from_wifi_sensors/review/response.md

 geodata, such as mobile phone records, location-based social media, Bluetooth data, etc.

 2. The conclusion did not address most of the important results from the case study and should be expanded.

+> This is a welcome comment, and we have added material in the
+> introduction and conclusion as to the value of new Big Data sources for
+> developing activity-based representations of behaviour and circumstances
+> in the smart city, This chimes with much of our related research, but we
+> write cognisant of the article length restrictions of IJGIS.

 3.3 Corrections and Clarifications
 ----------------------------------